erguteb/erguteb.github.io/_pages/about.md

   - /about.html
 ---

-Bao Ergute (Bob) is a PhD candidate in National University of Singapore (NUS), supervised by Professor [Xiaokui Xiao](https://www.comp.nus.edu.sg/~xiaoxk/).
-Bob completed his B.Sc with First Class Honors in Computer Science from the Chinese University of Hong Kong (CUHK) in 2018.
+Ergute Bao (Bob) is a PhD candidate in National University of Singapore (NUS), supervised by Professor [Xiaokui Xiao](https://www.comp.nus.edu.sg/~xiaoxk/).
+Bob was a research intern in Alibaba Group, and obtained his B.Sc with First Class Honors in Computer Science from the Chinese University of Hong Kong (CUHK) in 2018.

 Research Interest
 ---